jlgerber/cpp_happy_fun_time/session_07/session07.md

 Its time for a little break from learning about C++ proper to focus on development practices.
 About 13 years ago, a new methodology emerged ( or an old methodology was rediscovered ): Test Driven Development or TDD.

-In TDD, you build your code, a test at a time, writing as little code as possible to get your tests to pass.
-Each test should focus on a single unit of code, and avoid external dependencies.
-Writing in a TDD style tends to produce designs which favor small, purposeful components which are easily testable in isolation.
-And guess what?
-That is generally a good practice anyway.
+In TDD, you build your code, a test at a time, writing as little code as possible to get the test to pass.
+Each test should focus on a single unit of code, and avoid any external dependencies.
+Writing in a TDD style tends to produce designs which favor small components with focused responsibilities.
+And, that, in turn, promotes good engineering choices.

 Regardless of whether you practice TDD or just write tests eventually, you need a good framework for doing testing.
 And there are plenty of them out there.
 Historically, dynamic languages such as javascript and ruby have been blessed with particularly expressive frameworks, and languages like C++ have lagged behind.
 However, there are now some pretty decent libraries out there, and we are going to be focusing on one called [Catch](https://github.com/philsquared/Catch).